Frequently Asked Questions (FAQs)

 You can find information regarding ADA accommodations as well as the application forms in the ADA Testing Accommodation section under the Bar Examination tab on our home page.
-Click here for more information.Back to FAQ
+Click here for more information.Back to TOP

 WHAT IF I NEED TO BRING IN A MEDICAL DEVICE OR BREAST PUMP TO THE EXAM?

 If you need to bring a medical assistive device or other such item to the exam, you will need to fill out an Administrative Accommodation Request Form.
 You may find information about Administrative Accommodations under the Bar Examination tab on our home page.
-Click here for more information.Back to FAQ
+Click here for more information.Back to TOP

 DO YOU ACCEPT TRANSFERRED MBE SCORES?